ozeta/wheel-horse-spin/readme.md

 ## Dev Notes (Single‑Player)

+Launch the local experience via `single-player-game.html`.
 The app is framework-free; p5.js handles rendering/animation.
 All state lives in memory plus `localStorage`.
 To change styling or race behavior, edit `sketch.js` and `style.css`.
 No build step required.

 ## Multiplayer Overview